AlonsoBTech/AlonsoBTech/README.md

   - AZ-900 Azure Fundamentals
   - CLF-C02 AWS Certified Cloud Practitoner
 - 🌱 I’m currently focusing on SAA-C03 AWS Certified Solutions Architect as I build my skills in Terraform, Python and Linux.
-- 📫 How to reach me:
+- 📫 How to reach me: linkedin: www.linkedin.com/in/alonso-braithwaite

 <!--
 **AlonsoBTech/AlonsoBTech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.